haahussain/Lebron_James_Prediction/README.md

 **Data Source**

-The dataset is from kaggle and initial source of information is from The dataset includes every game that Lebron James has played from the year 2003 - 2018. (exluding when he played for the Lakers)
+The dataset is from kaggle and initial source of information is from nba-reference.com The dataset includes every game that Lebron James has played from the year 2003 - 2018. (exluding when he played for the Lakers).
 The data cleaning process included:
 * Feature dropping
 * Feature renaming